Honey-Buttermilk Dinner Rolls, Poached Pears & Aunt Vicki’s Salad Dressing

 Adapted from the blog, The Baking Sheet

-2. Add the flour and salt to the mixer and with the dough hook attachment (or your hands), knead for about 10 minutes or until dough is pulling away from the sides of the bowl and forming a mass around the hook.
-I probably added an additional cup of flour.
+- Add the flour and salt to the mixer and with the dough hook attachment (or your hands), knead for about 10 minutes or until dough is pulling away from the sides of the bowl and forming a mass around the hook.
+Add flour as needed.